Gwen Stefani and Blake Shelton's Happy Dance Will Make You Squeal

 First, did you happen to notice Gwen's on-fire style?
 In a fringed red dress, knee-high boots, and a sleek pony, she is bringing the dancing-lady-emoji chic.
 And then, there's Blake Shelton, dancing (somewhat awkwardly, totally adorably) along.

-The country-singer's dressed-down style—jeans and a button-down, with some shiny cowboy boots—is the perfect foil to his GF's spicy style.
+The country-singer's dressed-down style—jeans and a button-down, with some shiny cowboy boots—is the perfect foil to his GF's spicy lewk.
 The two look cute, goofy, and totally ready to take on the weekend.

 RELATED: Gwen Stefani and Blake Shelton Took Her Three Sons on a Family Fishing Trip